theCrag/ReleaseNotes/README.md

 ## Progress

-Very basic stages.
-No API integration, simply testing HTML output.
+Basic Stages.
+Can pull the GitHub API but not parsing.
+Simple HTML formatting using portal.css.